 I explored them on our return to Launceston.

 These massive fungi exploded into the scene with their show-worthy weight and texture.
 Their colourful diversity created an almost too-good-to-eat edible bouquet.
 There were massive collections of silky oyster mushrooms and bags brimming with brown.
 But really, the big BOOM-POW of the stand was the “lion’s mane.”
 It’s something i’ve never seen before.
 It’s a moment I’ll never forget.
-Double-fist sized, these mushrooms were big, snow white, and furry, like a fluffy rug.
+Double-fist sized, these mushrooms were big, snow white, and furry, like a shag rug.

 The confused me and entranced me.
 How would it feel on the tongue?
 How would it taste?
 How would you cook it?

 We moved along as I pondered this–briefly–because that’s when I spotted the honey.
 Honey was prominent here, sold at almost every other tent we passed, interspersed with local cheese, seasonings, and bread bakers.